+Who takes it?
 The SWE is designed for sophomores and for transfer students during their first semester.

-All students must take the writing assessment before enrolling in the required English Composition II course or, if they have transferred credit from another institution, before graduating.
-Those freshmen who matriculated in the fall of 1998 under the new Liberal Studies Program take the SWE as a prerequisite to the Junior Interdisciplinary Seminar (JINS) course.
+All students must take the writing assessment before enrolling in the required Junior Interdisciplinary Seminar course or, if they have transferred credit from another institution, before graduating.